-TikTok has one billion active users worldwide.
-That makes TikTok 7th in terms of social network sites (excluding the Chinese version Douyin at 600 million users), ahead of LinkedIn, Twitter, Pinterest, and Snapchat.
+TikTok has over one billion active users worldwide.
+That makes TikTok 6th in terms of social network sites (excluding the Chinese version Douyin at over 700 million users), ahead of LinkedIn, Twitter, Pinterest, and Snapchat.

 Putting this into perspective: it took Instagram six years from its launch to gain the same number of monthly active users that TikTok managed to achieve in under three years.
 And for Facebook to hit the same monthly active users mark, it took the best part of four years.

 Marketers are drawn to TikTok as it reflects a key social media trend for creative skills and collaboration amongst young audiences.
-Its fast-paced nature keeps users engaged for relatively long periods, with users spending an average of 52 minutes per day on the app.
+Its fast-paced nature keeps users engaged for relatively long periods, with users spending an average of 56 minutes per day on the app according to eMarketer.